WDI-SEA/interview-questions/readme.md

 They make for clean routing. // They create actions based off of different routes that enable CRUD capabilities/different views.

 What is RESTful routing?
+Representational State Transfer.

 Using different methods for different actions, i.e. post for put.
 Verb + url http://stackoverflow.com/questions/2441962/what-is-restful-routing

 What is a polymorphic association?
 Allows models to belong to more than one model, as in votes or comments.
-Lets you call on a given "belongs to" with multiple classes.
+Lets you call on a given "belongs to" with multiple classes. // One table for many things

 What are params?
 Used for post data, or from the URL. // You will probably want to access data sent in by the user or other parameters in your controller actions.
 There are two kinds of parameters possible in a web application.
 The first are parameters that are sent as part of the URL, called query string parameters.
 The query string is everything after "?" in the URL.
 The second type of parameter is usually referred to as POST data.
 This information usually comes from an HTML form which has been filled in by the user.
 It's called POST data because it can only be sent as part of an HTTP POST reques